SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 Registers are small, fast memory locations inside the CPU that temporarily hold data and instructions during execution.
 The OS loads data from RAM (Random Access Memory) onto CPU registers.
 RAM serves as fast, volatile storage, enabling quick access to active processes and data.
 However, when you compare RAM to a register has a larger capacity but is slower to access, the registers are the closest to the CPU, therefore process data faster.

-A program process is the execution of a series of instructions in the CPU, guided by (OS).
-The CPU contains one or more cores, which are independent processing units capable of executing instructions concurrently.
-Each core contains registers and the OS manages memory, processor time, and peripherals to ensure smooth execution of processes.

 ## How processes are executed

 __Code Compilation__